PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:23:35
+Last updated: 2024-04-02 18:24:09
-Random Quote: What do we live for, if it is not to make life less difficult for each other? - George Eliot
+Random Quote: Loss is nothing else but change, and change is Nature's delight. - Marcus Aurelius